Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

 \subsection{Space-time finite element spaces}

-Before we compute any examples, we will recap the main ideas of the space-time discretization of the vectorial wave equation as was presented in \cite{HauserZank2023}.
+Before we compute any examples, we recap the main ideas of the space-time discretization of the vectorial wave equation as was presented in \cite{HauserZank2023}.
 We will use similar nomenclature to ease the comparison of the results of both papers.
+The main difference to \cite{HauserZank2023} is the addition of the conductivity $\sigma$ in our equation and that we consider second-order elements in time instead of first-order elements as in \cite{HauserZank2023}.